kjellm/kjellm.github.com/event.markdown

 - (a) For really simple cases, where we don't need high performance, or querying (beyond *find by ID*), we can use the event store repositories directly.
-I will call these for *fake projections*.
+I will call these *fake projections*.
 - (b) In all other cases we maintain read optimized projections.
 These are maintained by subscribing to events published from the event store.

-When the first option is good enough, I suggest that you do not use the repositories directly but sets up read side versions that forwards to the event store repositories.
+When the first option is good enough, I suggest that you do not use the repositories directly but set up read side versions that forward to the event store repositories.
 In this way you can enforce the read only nature and you make it easier to change to a real projection at a later stage.
-To further hide this fact as an implementation detail, I also suggest naming these as projections.
+To further hide this fact as an implementation detail, I also suggest naming these in the same manner as the real projections.

 Here is a base class for fake projections.